Lifars/gargamel/README.md

 User guide
 ----------

-Right now, this app works only on Windows and the target computer must use also Windows.
+Right now, this app works only on Windows and the target computer must use Windows or Linux.

 Compiled executable is located at `target/release/gargamel.exe`.